 Sunset Fried Chicken

-Made with Kennebec potatoes, the large, crispy, hand-cut fries at Monica Dimas's walk-up counter (tucked inside the Capitol Hill Rachel's Ginger Beer) can be ordered with Cajun spices or not and come with spicy mayo for dipping.
+Made with Kennebec potatoes, the large, crispy, hand-cut fries at Monica Dimas's fried chicken joint inside Queer/Bar can be ordered with Cajun spices or not and come with spicy mayo for dipping.

 The West Seattle deli/butcher's "Swine Fries" are hand-cut and cooked in rendered pork fat, then tossed with salt, fresh garlic, and green onion.
 As if that's not enough, you can also get them in a poutine with fresh cheese curds and the Swinery's house pork gravy, or in the popular "Danger Fries," slathered in a bacon blue cheese béchamel sauce.